CuratoOpenSource/Mock-N-stub/README.md

 ### Default return values of didCall()
 Within the `Mocking` and `Stubbing` protocols there's a quite a bunch of implementations for the `didCall` methods.
 Because of Swifts support for type inference, the correct method will be used at compile time.
 For instance when `return didCallFunction()` a non void implementation of `didCallFunction()` will be used.
 Even more exciting, when `return didCallFunction()` is called in a method that returns a value that conforms to `ProvidingDefaultStubValue` there will be no need to unwrap the result of `didCallFunction` because the default value is known (and provided) through the default protocol implementation.
 Note: these default stub values will only be provided when no other values are provided through the `given...` methods.

-Don't worry to much about what is explained above, long story short: your IDE will always give you the most sensible option that's available.
+Don't worry too much about what is explained above, long story short: your IDE will always give you the most sensible option that's available.

 In the case where a type that does not conform to `ProvidingDefaultStubValue` needs to be returned.
 The compiler won't sugest (and allow) a version of `didCall..` that returns a nonoptional value.
 You can do three things in this case: